Published 17:57 IST, March 16th 2020

 What is water protection rule?

-Clean Water Act requires landowners to obtain federal permits before developing or polluting navigable waterways such as rivers and lakes.
-But disputes have long persisted over what or waters are subject to regulation — particularly wetlands that don't have a direct connection to those larger waters, plus small headwater streams and channels that flow only during and after rainfall.
+The Clean Water Act requires landowners to obtain federal permits before developing or polluting navigable waterways such as rivers and lakes.
+But disputes have long persisted over what other waters are subject to regulation — particularly wetlands that don't have a direct connection to those larger waters, plus small headwater streams and channels that flow only during and after rainfall.

 Advertisement